Browsing Category:

 3. To-Do Lists

 Soooo, I’m one of those people that will write something that I’ve already done on a to-do list just to cross it off.
 It makes me feel so good.
 If I keep a list in my mind, everything seems scattered and really overwhelming.
-But if I have everything I need to do written out in front of me, I am much more motivated to get it done because it feels achievable.
+But when I’m working from home, if I have everything I need to do written out in front of me, I am much more motivated to get it done because it feels achievable.
 I make lists in my day planner, but a piece of paper works just as well.
 Wherever works for you, be it on paper or an e-list, I would recommend listing as a way to keep your motivation flowing!

 Working at Home: How to Stay Sane, Productive & Happy in Your PJs Pin- Beauty Chaos